 Methods Of Testing Proteins

-Here is a quick overview of the various methods used to determine protein quality.
+Here is a quick overview of the methods used to determine protein quality.
 Keep in mind that tests used to determine protein quality use the lower threshold of protein requirements.
-This creates a metabolic environment far different from that seen in a well fed bodybuilder or athlete.
+This creates a metabolic environment far different from that seen in a well-fed bodybuilder or athlete.

-The most obvious way to determine the quality of a given protein is to break it down into it's individual amino acids.
-This amino acid profile is then compared to a standard profile.
-Egg protein is the standard that is used in a Chemical Scoring scale for protein quality and has a rating of 100.
+The most obvious way to judge the quality of a given protein is to break it down into its individual amino acids.
+This amino-acid profile is then compared to a standard profile.
+Egg protein is the standard that is used in a chemical scoring scale for protein quality and has a rating of 100.

-Although it is relatively easy and inexpensive to do a chemical scoring of any protein, it does not always accurately predict how well the body can utilize it.
-So the advantages of chemical scoring in determining the quality of protein are that it is easy and inexpensive.
-It's drawback is that it cannot tell you anything about the digestibility of the protein.
+Although it is pretty easy and cheap to do a chemical scoring of any protein, it does not always accurately predict how digestible it is and how well the body can use it.

-Chemical scoring also involves a procedure that may destroy certain amino acids and this may lead to inaccurate values.
-It is also insensitive to substances in a given protein that can adversely effect digestibility.
-To discover this variable the test would have to utilize living animals.
+Chemical scoring also involves a procedure that may destroy certain amino acids and this may lead to inaccurate results.
+Plus, it doesn't count substances in a given protein that can make it less digestible, so it doesn't give you the full picture.

 Biological Value (BV)

-Biological value (BV) scoring does utilize in vivo testing.
-To determine the actual amount of a given protein that will be used by the body it is necessary to measure not only urinary, but also fecal losses of nitrogen when that protein is fed to human beings.
-This method is used inter-nationally.
+Biological value (BV) scoring uses in vivo testing.
+To find the actual amount of a given protein that will be used by the body, you measure how much nitrogen is lost when people go to the bathroom.

 When measuring the BV of a protein source, two nitrogen studies are done.
-The first study determines how much nitrogen is lost from the body even when no protein is fed.
-This amount of nitrogen loss is assumed to be inevitable and that the body will naturally lose it regardless of the amount of nitrogen in the diet.
+The first study measures how much nitrogen is lost from the body even when no protein is fed.
+This amount of nitrogen loss is assumed to be inevitable and that the body will naturally lose it no matter how much nitrogen is in the diet.

 Protein Efficiency Ratio (PER)

-Protein Efficiency Ratio (PER) is the best known procedure for evaluating protein quality and is used in the United States as the basis for regulations regarding food labeling and for the protein RDA.
+Protein efficiency ratio (PER) is the best known procedure for deciding protein quality and is used in the United States for food labeling and setting the protein recommended dietary allowance (RDA).
 This method involves rats who are fed a measured amount of protein and weighed periodically as they grow.
 The PER is expressed as: